jarrett/echo_uploads/readme.md

     class MyFileStore < EchoUploads::AbstractStore
       # Persists the file under the given key.
 Accepts a File.
 Typically should check to
-      # see if a file with the same key already exists, and if so, do nothing.
+      # see if a file with the same key already exists, and if so, do nothing. metadata
+      # is an EchoUploads::File.
-      def write(key, file)
+      def write(key, file, metadata)
         # ...
       end